darkhz/invidtui/README.md

 - For the video mode, only MP4 videos will be played, and currently there is no way to modify this behavior.
 This will change in later versions.

 - The close-instances option should mainly be used if another invidtui instance may be using the socket, if there was an application crash, or if an error pops up like this: ``` Error: Socket exists at /home/test/.config/invidtui/socket, is another instance running?```.

+- The use-current-instance option can be used in cases where a playlist file has to be loaded, but the URLs in the playlist point to a slow invidious instance.
+The playlist media can instead be retrieved from a fast instance (automatically selected by invidtui).

 - On Windows, using invidtui in Powershell/CMD will work, but use Windows Terminal for best results.